 You know that you have legal questions, but you are not sure if you need to hire an attorney.
 You need answers.
 You have come to the right place.
 The reality is that you might not need to hire a personal injury lawyer, but if you were hurt in a car accident, at the very least you should be taking every step to find out how it all works.
 Gathering information can go a long way towards avoid making costly mistakes that could hurt you later.
 It is a good idea to educate yourself before you take calls from the other insurance company and certainly before signing anything.
 On this site you will find many answers to frequently asked questions.
 I believe in giving solid, honest information to Illinois accident victims so that they can take the best course of action after they have been hurt.
 Of course, if you are ready to talk and are considering hiring an attorney, be sure to reach out to find out if we can help.

 If you were hurt in or around Chicago, give us a call at 630 250-8813 to schedule a time to talk with me during a free, no obligation strategy session.
-Phone or office appointments are available so that you can rest easy, feeling better prepared to handle what may be ahead.
+Give us a call now at 630 250-8813 so that you can rest easy, feeling better prepared to handle what may be ahead.